oectechcommunity/Members/README.md

 # Create your profile

 ## How to add your profile
-  1. Fork the repo
+- Fork the Members repository.
-  2. Create a new file with your name
+- Create a new file (The file must be named as [your full name]-[regdno]) (Example:  Smruti Ranjan Rana-1601211072)
-  3. Put your details.
+- Put your details inside (like name, about, social media links)
-  4. Commit changes
+- Commit your changes
-  5. Create a pull request
+- Create a pull request.

+##### Ignore Smruti Ranjan Rana's profile